-- 46. Prior to occupancy of the first residence, the Developer shall install the landscaping and irrigation generally shown on the landscape plans (Figure 10 and 11 of the IS/MND), subject to City review and approval. - 47.
-A note shall be added to the grading plan that references the October 10, 2019, project's Arborist Report.
+- 43. Prior to occupancy of the first residence, the Developer shall install the public landscaping and irrigation generally shown on the landscape plans (Figure 10 and 11 of the IS/MND), subject to City review and approval. - 44.
+A note shall be added to the grading plan that references the October 10, 2019, Project's Arborist Report.
 All trees to be saved and removed shall be marked on the grading plan.
-The Community Development Department shall review and approve grading, landscape, and improvement plans to ensure adequate measures are taken to protect trees. - 48.
-All trees greater than 6 inches in diameter at 4.5 feet above ground level on lot 4 shall be retained.
-If, during construction, it is found that it is necessary to remove of these trees, construction shall be halted in the immediate area of the subject tree(s) until a revision to the tree retention actions shown on the grading plan is reviewed and approved by the Community Development Director. - 49.
-The applicant shall submit for the review and approval of the Community Development Director a tree protection plan to identify the location of the existing trees to be retained, as identified in the Arborist Report. - a.
-Adjust the proposed Marsh Creek Road path design to provide 2 feet of additional clearance from tree #43. - b.
-Prior to construction or grading, the project contractor shall install fencing to construct a temporary Tree Protection Zone (TPZ) around trees #43 and #60. - c.
+The Community Development Department shall review and approve grading, landscape, and improvement plans to ensure adequate measures are taken to protect trees. - 45.
+All trees greater than 6 inches in diameter at 4.5 feet above ground level on lot 4 shall be retained if feasible.
+If, during construction, it is found that it is necessary to remove these trees, construction shall be halted in the immediate area of the subject tree(s) until a revision to the tree retention/removal actions shown on the entitlement plan are reviewed and approved by the Community Development Director. - 46.
+The Applicant shall submit for the review and approval of the Community Development Director a tree protection plan to identify the location of the existing trees to be retained, as identified in the Arborist Report. - a.
+Prior to construction or grading, the Project contractor shall install fencing to construct a temporary Tree Protection Zone (TPZ) around trees #43 and #60. - b.
 TPZ fencing shall remain in an upright sturdy manner from the start of grading until the completion of construction.
-Fencing shall not be adjusted or removed without consulting the project arborist. - d.
-If roots greater than 2 inches in diameter are encountered near tree #61 during construction of the proposed ditch, roots shall be cleanly pruned with a handsaw or sawzall. - e.
+Fencing shall not be adjusted or removed without consulting the Project arborist. - c.
+If roots greater than 2 inches in diameter are encountered near tree #61 during construction of the proposed ditch, roots shall be cleanly pruned with a handsaw or sawzall. - d.
 Pruning shall be performed by personnel certified by the International Society of Arboriculture (ISA).
-All pruning shall adhere to the ISA and American National Standards Institute standards and best management practices (BMPs). - f.
-Should TPZ encroachment be necessary, the project contractor shall contact the project arborist for consultation and recommendations.
+All pruning shall adhere to the ISA and American National Standards Institute standards and best management practices (BMPs). - e.
+Should TPZ encroachment be necessary, the Project contractor shall contact the Project arborist for consultation and recommendations. - f.
+The Project contractor shall keep TPZs free of all construction-related materials, debris, fill soil, equipment, etc. The only acceptable material is mulch spread out beneath the trees. - g.
+Should any damage to the trees occur, the contractor shall promptly notify the Project arborist to appropriately mitigate the damage.
+[Mitigation Measure 5]